Smite World Championship: Season 1 (2015)

 From January 9–11, 2015 Hi-Rez Studios hosted the first Smite World Championship.
 Teams from North America, South America, Europe and China travelled to Atlanta, Georgia for the tournament.
-The US$2.6 million prize pool for the tournament was at the time the third-highest in eSports, behind the third and fourth iterations of Dota 2's The International and just slightly ahead of the League of Legends World Championships.
+The US$2.6 million prize pool for the tournament was at the time, the third-highest in eSports, behind the third and fourth iterations of Dota 2's The International and just slightly ahead of the League of Legends World Championships.
 One of the North American teams, COGnitive Prime, took home the first place prize of $1.3 million.

 Season 2 (2016)

 The 2016 Smite World Championship was held from January 7–10, 2016, and featured tournaments for both the PC and Xbox One versions of the game.
 The event was streamed on Twitch on the Smite Game TV account.
 The total prize pool for the PC tournament was US$1 million.
-European team Epsilon Esports defeated the North American team Enemy in the finals to win the 2016 event.
+Epsilon eSports (Dimi, Adapting, Yammyn, emilitoo, and iRaffer) defeated the North American team Enemy (saltmachine, Adjust, Khaos, Vetium, PainDeViande) in the finals to win the 2016 event.